cout970/Modeler/README.md

 ![animations](https://i.imgur.com/c1KTFaO.png)

 ### Current state
-The program is in alpha and there are tons of features that need to be implemented.

-I doing this as a side project so don't expect it be finished soon.
+The program is in beta so if you find a bug please report it as soon as possible.

 ### Formatts
 Valid input formats: